vighneshiyer/research-notes/multi-level-sim/tasks.md

 - [ ] Read LiveSim paper again
     - Focus on how they do offline trace clustering
 - [ ] Add additional caching hash based on simulator hash
+- [ ] Get Verilator working
+- [ ] Handle the tail interval for tidalsim
+  - When the program length is not a multiple of the interval length, the last sample gets the wrong IPC!
+  - This should be a simple fix to just add some more pickled data from the spike log parsing
+- [ ] Figure out the mismatch in the number of rows for tidalsim vs reference perf
+  - Some of this is due to the bootrom execution in reference perf
+  - This causes a instruction fixed offset!
+  - To resolve this, we should inject a snapshot at n_insts = 0 for gathering the ref perf trace
+- [ ] Integrate ref trace collection into tidalsim script (and save results in same run directory)
+  - Dump a checkpoint at n_insts = 0
+  - Inject that checkpoint into RTL sim and measure perf
+- [ ] Don't regenerate checkpoints if the binary hasn't changed (in gen-ckpt)
+- [ ] Add detailed warmup argument
+- [ ] Build an error model that models the function of the distance of a interval from its representative centroid and the IPC error
+- [ ] Take multiple checkpoints per cluster centroid and evaluate their variance + incorporate into error model

 #### VPI-Based State Injection